Switch Island: Motorway junctions

+This section of the M58 was part of a £12.1 million contract given to Alfred McAlpine of Wirral, from Aintree to the Lancashire boundary, being 3.7 mi.
+This section was planned to open on 22 August 1980, but opened on 21 September 1980, and was six months late.
+The western mile-long section, from Switch Island, was only two lanes, but had a wide central reservation, to allow a possible upgrade to three lanes.

 Subsequent to the M58 motorway being constructed and also linked to the junction, the western half of the island was constructed thus completing a roundabout island that was entirely separate to what had been originally constructed prior to the motorways.
 The plans for the two motorways involved them converging at this junction then continuing west, whilst the A59 continued uninterrupted under (or over) the island in a grade separation arrangement, with slip roads to and from the junction.
 These plans never saw fruition and instead all roads converge at a single flat level intersection junction.

 Aside from various improvement works over the years, the configuration of the island from 1980 onwards has changed little, with the exception of considerably more traffic utilising the junction and additional roads being constructed within and to the junction.

 Junction improvements

 The junction underwent a minor redesign in 2006 when new section of carriageway was built at the M57 terminus, allowing motorists to directly transfer onto either the A5036 or A59 roads.
 The primary objective was to ensure the junction could withstand the predicted increase in road traffic for the next decade and help improve the flow of an estimated 43,000 vehicles daily.
 At this time, the island was handling up to 80,000 vehicles every day, of which 10% were heavy goods vehicles and resulting in extensive traffic queues leading to increased risks of traffic accidents.
 The roadworks completed in Spring 2006, resulting in a revised junction layout and removing the roundabout configuration.
 A short stretch of the original roundabout remained in existence to be utilised as an inspection area and weighbridge, operated by the Vehicle Inspectorate; this was reconstructed following construction of the new Thornton to Switch island link road which has carriageway in some parts of the old roundabout.

 In September 2013, Sefton Council approved construction of the long-campaigned Thornton to Switch island link road, which started construction towards the end of the 2013 calendar year and opened on 19 August 2015 as the A5758 Broom's Cross Road.
 The route connects to the junction at its western side and provides a more efficient route from the A565 road.
 Further improvements were announced in April 2017 for work to take place during 2018, including new traffic light installations, changes to lane markings, new barriers between carriageways and improved signage.

 In May 2018 these roadworks were named as the most dangerous in England.